TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/graphql-federation.md

 ---

 {{< toc >}}

+### Federation Version Support
+Tyk supports Federation v1.
+V2 support is on the roadmap.

 ### What is federation?

 Ease-of-use is an important factor when adopting GraphQL either as a provider or a consumer.
 Modern enterprises have dozens of backend services and need a way to provide a unified interface for querying them.
 Building a single, monolithic GraphQL service is not the best option.
 It leads to a lot of dependencies, over-complication and is hard to maintain.